all-boundaries/website/src/pages/en/java-spring/service.md

 3. Shared with the known consumer for initial feedback
 4. Agreed that it is a good start

+> **Team boundary**
+>
+> Collaborating on the contract between two groups of people, each with a
+> specific responsibility within the larger ecosystem.

 [repo]: https://github.com/all-boundaries/coffee-store
 [gradle]: https://gradle.org/install
 [java]: https://adoptium.net